almostengr/nsbe-mp.org/docs/membership.md

 <a href="https://connect.nsbe.org/NewUser.aspx" target="_blank">NSBE Connect website</a>.
 * Pay your Local Dues of $50.
 This step is done by adding the NSBE Local Membership to your cart and completing checkout.

+### First Year Members

+Those who choose to join and it is their first year as a member of NSBE MP, due not have to pay chapter dues.
+You are still responsible for completing the registration on NSBE Connect and paying your national and regional dues (if applicable).

 ## NSBE Calendar Year

 Membership dues have to be paid on a yearly basis.
-The membership year runs from August 1 until July 31 of each year.
+The membership year starts on August 1 and ends on July 31 of each year.